Geography

 Students in Year 11 will further build upon their knowledge of UK coasts, and learn about the challenges of resource management before comprehensively reviewing all their GCSE studies in preparation for their exams.

-For a more detailed breakdown of the curriculum please see the Curriculum Overview and more details can also be found in the Curriculum Booklet.
+For a more detailed breakdown of the curriculum please see the Curriculum Overview and more details can also be found in the year's curriculum Booklet.